VasAtanasov/aom/README.md

   - Save filters for later search;
   - Track offers by adding them to favorites collection;
   - Can activate/diaable their offers so they do not appear in searches;
-  - have roles like "Administrator" and "User¤.
+  - Have roles like "Administrator" and "User¤.
 Such with "Administrator role can manage other users accounts.

+  Web client consuming the API can be found in the following github repo ...
+It is build with React and Redux.